WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_42.md

 Then Reuben said to his father, "Kill my two sons if I do not bring him back to you.
 Put him in my hands, and I will bring him back to you."

 ###### 38
 But he said, "My son shall not go down with you, for his brother is dead, and he is the only one left.
-If harm should happen to him on the journey that you are to make, you would bring down my gray hairs with sorrow to Sheol." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+If harm should happen to him on the journey that you are to make, you would bring down my gray hairs with sorrow to Sheol."

 ***